India asks Australia to return two Hindu statues believed stolen

 The second statue, an Ardhanariswara idol made of granulite, which represents Shiva in half-female form, was bought by the Art Gallery of New South Wales for an undisclosed sum in 2004.

-Both statues date back to India's Chola period and originated from Tamil Nadu, the gallery websites show.
+Both statues date back to India's Chola period and originated from the southern state of Tamil Nadu, the gallery websites show.
 The Chola period lasted roughly from the 9th century until the 13th century.

 The National Gallery said police in India were alerted to the disappearance of a large bronze Shiva from a temple in the village of Sripuranthan in Tamil Nadu in August 2008.